How not to get lost in the Whistler/ Blackcomb Backcountry

 Cheakamus lake is easily accessed during the summer, winter is a different story!
 You may find yourself 15km away from any civilization.
 Just a bunch of stinky empty pit toilets full from the summer!
 Also popular shelters for unintentional night outings!

 If you find yourself here STAY THERE!!
-It's one of the first places we look! (look for a red or black helicopter hovering low making alot of noise)
+It's one of the first places we look! (look for a red or black helicopter hovering low making alot of noise, and doing multiple passes of Avalanche chutes.

 Make yourself visible from the air at the shoreline.